First National Bank Building (Hollywood, California): History

+The building has been vacant since 2008.

 Architecture and design

-Hollywood's First National Bank Building, 13 stories and 183 feet in height, combines art deco and neo-Gothic styles to create a design meant to suggest the sense of fantasy in the area.
-The building is made of reinforced concrete and features an elaborate stepped tower and a facade decorated with medieval figures, floral patterns, and medallions.
+Hollywood's First National Bank Building combines art deco and neo-Gothic styles to create a design meant to suggest the sense of fantasy in the area.
+The building is thirteen stories in height, made of reinforced concrete, and features an elaborate stepped tower and a facade decorated with medieval figures (including gargoyles), floral patterns, and medallions.
 Additional bas-relief panels depicting Nicholas Copernicus and Christopher Columbus are meant to symbolize discovery and enterprise.

 Filming location

-Hollywood's First National Bank Building has served as a filming location for several movies and television shows, most notably Adventures of Superman, Twins, and the 1986 episode Scrap Metal from the TV series Hunter.
+Hollywood's First National Bank Building has served as a filming location for several movies and television shows, most notably Adventures of Superman and Twins.